lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

    $ # If you want to use the specific version, you can pull the image with the following command:
    $ docker pull lablup/backend.ai-client:<version>

-The version of Backend.AI server can be found in "About Backend.AI" menu that appears when you click on the person icon on the top right corner of the Web UI.
+The version of GPU Platform server can be found in "About GPU Platform" menu that appears when you click on the person icon on the top right corner of the Web UI.

 .. image:: check_backend_server_version.png